-Owning a houseboat or yacht through boat finance australia is a dream for many people, but there are some things to consider beforehand.
+Owning a houseboat or yacht by using financing such as boat loans is a dream for many people, but there are some things to consider beforehand.
 Besides fuel costs and your repayments, there are running expenses such as mooring costs, winter storage, maintenance expenses, insurance etc. Purchasing membership in a yacht club is often a convenient way of keeping your boat, but there are other options as well.

 Keeping Your Boat